Termi7/Bear_Classifier/README.md

 • npm start
 Both the server and the React front end should work on the local host.

+The Bears_Testing_images folder contain images that can be used to test the .
 Now that your React website and server backend are live, you can proceed to select an image by clicking on the browse button.
 Navigate to the "Bears_Testing_images" folder and choose your image from there.